 Naled for Mosquito Control

 Naled is an insecticide that has been registered since 1959 for use in the United States.
-It is used primarily for controlling adult mosquitoes, but is also used on food and feed crops, and in greenhouses.
-For mosquito control, naled is applied as an ultra-low volume (ULV) spray.
-ULV sprayers mounted on planes or helicopters dispense very fine aerosol droplets containing small quantities of active ingredient insecticide that drift through the air and kill mosquitoes on contact.
-The amount that reaches the ground is small.
-For mosquito control, the maximum rate for ground and aerial application is very small (only about 1-2 tablespoons of naled is applied per acre treated).
+It is used primarily for controlling adult mosquitoes but is also used on food and feed crops and in greenhouses.
+For mosquito control, naled is most commonly applied aerially as an ultra-low volume (ULV) spray.
+ULV sprayers mounted on planes or helicopters dispense very fine aerosol droplets containing small quantities of insecticide mixed with water that drift through the air and kill mosquitoes on contact.
+The amount of spray that reaches the ground is small, and the concentration applied is very small (only about 1-2 tablespoons of naled is applied per acre treated).

-When applied according to label instructions, naled can be used for public health mosquito control programs without posing risks to people.
-People aren’t likely to breathe or touch anything that has enough insecticide on it to harm them.
-Direct exposure to naled during or immediately after application should not occur.
-However, anyone who has a particular concern because of an existing health problem should talk to their doctor.
-Also, those who tend to be sensitive to chemicals in general, including household chemicals, could experience short-term effects such as skin, eye and nose irritation.
+When applied according to label instructions, EPA does not expect the use of naled for public health mosquito control to raise a human health concern.
+People are unlikely to breathe in amounts large enough or touch anything with enough insecticide on it to harm them.
+However, anyone who is concerned because of an existing health problem should talk to their doctor.
+Also, people who tend to be sensitive to chemicals in general, including household chemicals, could experience short-term effects, such as skin, eye, and nose irritation.
 Contact your local mosquito control program to get specific information on spraying in your area.

-Naled has been successfully used for many years in the mainland United States and would be effective in the ongoing effort to control mosquitos carrying Zika, dengue, and chikungunya in Puerto Rico and other areas where these diseases have been identified.
-Laboratory tests conducted by the Centers for Disease Control and Prevention (CDC) in February and March 2016 by the CDC on 14 separate populations of Aedes aegypti from across Puerto Rico showed that the chemical was highly effective.
-In each test, 100% mortality of female Aedes aegypti was achieved.
-These results, combined with the success of aerial trials with naled in Florida, are compelling reasons to use aerial application of naled can be effective for Zika emergency situations as part of a comprehensive Integrated Pest Management (IPM) effort.
+Naled has been successfully used for many years in the mainland United States and has been effective in the ongoing effort to control mosquitoes carrying Zika, dengue, chikungunya, and other possible diseases in areas where these viruses have been identified.
+Laboratory tests conducted by the Centers for Disease Control and Prevention (CDC) in February and March 2016 on 14 separate populations of Aedes aegypti mosquitoes from across Puerto Rico showed that they were highly susceptible to naled.
+These results, combined with the success of naled’s aerial use in Florida in 2016, indicate that aerial application of naled can be effective for Zika emergency situations as part of a comprehensive Integrated Pest Management (IPM) effort.
 View more information about insecticide resistance testing in Puerto Rico.

-Resistance is not an issue at this time for naled.
-Despite many acres across Florida being sprayed with naled each year, no resistance issues have been detected.
+Resistance in Aedes aegypti mosquitoes is not a concern at this time for naled.
+Many acres across the United States have been sprayed with naled each year, and resistance has not been detected in Aedes aegypti mosquitoes.

 - Stay indoors with the windows closed during spraying.

-- If you are outdoors during spraying operations and you can see the spray, avoid contact with it.
-If you can’t avoid contact, rinse your skin and eyes with water.
+- If you are outdoors when spraying takes place and come in contact with the chemical, rinse your skin and eyes with water.

-- Cover outside items like furniture and grills while the spraying is occurring.
+- Cover outside items like furniture and grills before the spraying takes place.
 Bring pets and items like pet food dishes and children’s toys indoors.
-Rinse any items left uncovered outside before using.
+Rinse any uncovered items left outside before using.

-- If you think you have had a reaction to the mosquito spray, talk to your doctor or call the regional Poison Control Center at 1-800-222-1222.
+- If you think you have had a reaction to the spraying of naled, talk to your doctor or call the regional Poison Control Center at 1-800-222-1222.

-Decisions about where and when to spray will be made by local mosquito control or public health officials.
-Listen for announcements in your community or look for posts on social media with the dates, times and locations of upcoming sprayings.
+Decisions about where and when to spray are made by local mosquito control or public health officials.
+Listen for announcements in your community or look for posts on social media with the dates, times, and locations of upcoming sprayings.
 They are usually announced a day or two before they are scheduled to occur, and some districts post this information to their website.

-- Use window and door screens to block infected mosquitoes from entering your home, workplace or children’s schools.
+- Use window and door screens to keep mosquitoes from entering your home, workplace, or children’s schools.

 - Use EPA-registered insect repellents to prevent getting bitten.
-EPA-registered means the product works and is safe when you follow the directions.
+Products that are EPA-registered have been confirmed to be safe and effective when you follow the directions.

-- Dress in light-colored clothing, long pants, and long sleeves and try to avoid areas where mosquitoes are present.
+- Dress in light-colored clothing, long pants, and long sleeves.